6 – The astronomical origin of tides

 Note that this aspect of the Moon's motion is 2-dimensional, and this figure shows a single plane.

-The dotted lines are the “lines of apsides” that rotate East each orbit (with forward movement exaggerated).
+The dotted lines are the “lines of apsides” that rotate east each orbit (with forward movement exaggerated).

 When the line of apsides points towards the Sun, every ±4.5 years, there are higher tides.